 Please click here if you are registered and wish to access online services (make a GP appointment, order your repeat prescription or view a summary of your medical record) .
-From January 2015, both pre-bookable and on-the-day GP appointments are available to book on-line with the on-the-day appointments released at 8.00am in the morning.
+Both pre-bookable and on-the-day GP appointments are available to book on-line with the on-the-day appointments released at 8.00am in the morning.
 Please note as of yesterday the online bookings have been reinstated for requests for telephone calls only due to Coronavirus concerns.
 If there are no appointments showing for the GP you would like to book an appointment with this means that all their appointments are booked.
 Please contact the surgery to book any other type of appointment e.g. nurse, healthcare assistant etc.